JaakkoLipsanen/Blogger/README.md

 # Blogger

-Android app for creating blogs for flai.xyz
+An Android app for creating blog posts for my bicycle touring blog at flai.xyz